To access material, start machines and answer questions login.

 Learning Objectives

-In this room, we will learn to hunt malicious activity indicating a potential internal network pivoting in continuation of achieving an initial foothold.
-In addition, we will tackle the following topics throughout the room:
+In this room, we will learn to hunt malicious activity indicating potential internal network pivoting in continuation of achieving an initial foothold.
+By the end of this room, you will be able to:

-- Understanding the attacker's mindset in moving inside the compromised internal network.
+- Understand the attacker's mindset in moving inside the compromised internal network

-- Correlating succeeding actions executed by an attacker after establishing persistent and continuous internal access.
+- Correlate succeeding actions executed by an attacker after establishing persistent and continuous internal access

-- Differentiating suspicious host and network events from benign ones.
+- Differentiate suspicious host and network events from benign ones

-- Getting acquainted with the Tactics involved once an attacker attempts to jump from one machine to another.
+- Get acquainted with the Tactics involved once an attacker attempts to jump from one machine to another

 Prerequisites